sgchun/nps/README.md

    use GCC-5.3.0
    use OpenblasR
    # -----------------------------------------------------------
+   ...
    ```

-   * **Note: Do not blindly add the above lines.
+   **Note: Do not blindly add the above lines.
 The details will depend on individual system configurations.**

 5. We provide job scripts to prepare training and validation cohorts for NPS.
 These scripts require [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
+Please modify the job scripts (`ukbb_support/*.job`) load **bgen** and **qctool** modules if necessary.

 ## Input files for NPS
 To run NPS, you need the following set of input files:

 1. **GWAS summary statistics.** NPS supports two summary statistics formats: *minimal* and *preformatted*.
-   - The summary statistics in the *minimal* format need to be converted into the *preformatted* format and harmonized with training genotype data.
-This can be done automatically with NPS (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohort-for-nps)).
+   - The summary statistics in the *minimal* format can be automatically converted into the *preformatted* format and harmonized with training genotype data using provided NPS scripts (See [here](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohort-for-nps) for the details).
 The minimal format is a tab-delimited text file with the following seven or eight columns:
      - **chr**: chromosome number.
 NPS expects only chromosomes 1-22.
      - **pos**: base position of SNP.
      - **a1** and **a2**: Alleles at each SNP in any order.
      - **effal**: effect allele.
 It should be either a1 or a2 allele.
      - **pval**: p-value of association.
-     - **effbeta**: estimated *per-allele* effect size of *effect allele*.
+     - **effbeta**: estimated *per-allele* effect size of *the effect allele*.
 For case/control GWAS, log(OR) should be used.
      - **effaf**: (*Optional*) allele frequency of *effect allele* in the discovery GWAS cohort.
-If this column is provided, the effect allele frequency will be checked across GWAS data and training cohort, and markers with too divergent allele frequencies will be filtered out.
+If this column is provided, the effect allele frequency will be compared between GWAS data and training cohort, and markers with too discrepant allele frequencies will be filtered out.
 If this information is not available, allele frequencies of training cohort will be copied to the summary statistics file.
      ```
      chr	pos	a1	a2	effal	pval	effbeta	effaf
      1	569406	G	A	G	0.8494	0.05191	0.99858